Eric Blore: Early years

-Blore was born in Finchley, a north London suburb, on 23 December 1887, son of Henry Blore and his wife Mary, née Newton.
+Blore was born in Finchley, a north London suburb, on 23 December 1887, to Henry Blore and his wife Mary, née Newton.
 He was educated at Mills School, Finchley, and after leaving school he worked for an insurance company.

-He was drawn to a theatrical career, and in 1908 he made his first appearance on the stage at the Spa Theatre, Bridlington in the musical comedy The Girl from Kays.
+He was drawn to a theatrical career, and in 1908 he made his debut on the stage at the Spa Theatre, Bridlington in the musical comedy The Girl from Kays.
 In the same year he went to Australia, where he appeared with a concert party, "The Merrymakers".
 In the English provinces he appeared in the musical comedy The Arcadians (1910), the pierrot show The March Hares (1911) and Barry Jackson and Basil Dean's Fifinella (1912).
 In April 1913 Blore made his first appearance in London, at the Empire, Leicester Square in C.H.
 Bovill's revue All the Winners, in which he was praised by The Observer.
 He also appeared at the Empire in Bovill's and P.G.
 Wodehouse's revue Nuts and Wine (1914).

-During the First World War, Blore enlisted and served in the South Wales Borderers and later joined the Royal Flying Corps, before being assigned to run the 38th Divisional Concert Party in France ("The Welsh Wails") 1917–1919.
+During the First World War, Blore enlisted and served in the South Wales Borderers and later joined the Royal Flying Corps, before being assigned to run the 38th Divisional Concert Party in France ("The Welsh Wails") (1917–1919).

-Blore wrote several sketches for revue and variety, including "Violet and Pink" (1913); "A Burlington Arcadian" (1914); "The Admirable Fleming" (1917); "Yes, Papa" (1921); "French Beans" (1921) and his most enduring sketch, "The Disorderly Room", written while he was in the army, and first given in London by Stanley Holloway, Tom Walls, Leslie Henson, Jack Buchanan and the author.
-It was taken up by Tommy Handley who starred in it in music halls around the country and on BBC radio in the 1920s and 30s.
+Blore wrote several sketches for revue and variety, including "Violet and Pink" (1913); "A Burlington Arcadian" (1914); "The Admirable Fleming" (1917); "Yes, Papa" (1921); "French Beans" (1921) and his most enduring sketch, "The Disorderly Room", written while he was in the Army, and first given in London by Stanley Holloway, Tom Walls, Leslie Henson, Jack Buchanan and the author.
+It was taken up by Tommy Handley, who starred in it in music halls around the country and on BBC radio in the 1920s and '30s.